Antarctica, South Georgia & the Falkland Islands

 Upon arrival to Ushuaia, transfers and assistance between the Ushuaia airport and our group hotel, Arakur Resort & Spa, have been arranged for everyone on this expedition.

-Transfers between airports in Buenos Aires for the return flight will only be provided for guests departing on our group travel date.
-Guests will be transferred from the ship to the Ushuaia airport upon disembarkation.
+Departures: Guests will be transferred from the ship to the Ushuaia airport upon disembarkation.
+Transfers between airports EZE/AEP in Buenos Aires for the return flight will only be provided for guests departing on our group travel date.

-Airlines change flight times frequently and if you booked your tickets through our air department, Zegrahm Expeditions will send you any updates as they are received from the carrier.
+Airlines change flight times frequently and our air department will send you any updates for flights booked through Zegrahm as they are received from the carrier.
 Still, we recommend reconfirming the departure time of your flights with the airline directly within 24 hours of departure.
 This can be done easily online and will ensure you arrive at the airport with plenty of time to board your flight.

-We recommend the use of soft-sided luggage, as it is easier to store in the limited cabin space on board the ship.
+We recommend the use of soft-sided luggage, as it is easier to store.
 Your carry-on bag should include anything you may need in transit.
-We recommend that you carry your essential toiletries with you, as well as prescription medications and a change of clothing appropriate for the initial activities of our itinerary, so that you will be more comfortable in the unlikely event that your baggage is delayed in transit or is slow to be delivered to your room upon arrival.
+We recommend you carry on essential toiletries, prescription medications, and a change of clothing appropriate for the initial activities of our itinerary in the unlikely event your baggage is delayed or is slow to be delivered to your room upon arrival.

 It will be summer in the Southern Hemisphere at the time of this expedition.
-Though typically mild during this time of year, the weather in Ushuaia varies and you may experience mostly cloudy days, high winds, and chance rain showers.
-The Scotia Sea around South Georgia and the Falkland Islands is quite cold, resulting in a cool, windy climate during the start of the year.
-You should also expect a cold, windy climate in Antarctica; though low humidity and slight chance of sunny days can make the day feel warm, temperatures will still be below freezing.
+Though typically mild during this time of year, the weather in Ushuaia varies and you may experience sunshine, high winds, and rain showers all in the same day.
+The Scotia Sea around South Georgia and the Falkland Islands is quite cold, resulting in a cool, windy climate during the summer months.
+You should also expect a cold, windy climate in Antarctica; though low humidity and sunny days can make the day feel warm, temperatures will still be below freezing.
 Be prepared for wet weather during our voyage as well.
-Please also note that temperatures will feel colder during longer zodiac cruises, so dressing in multiple layers will help you stay warm.

 The following are average high/low temperatures in January for selected locations on our itinerary: